Background blur

 ✨Key Takeaways

-• Samadhi is a state of pure awareness, free from mental chatter.
+• Samadhi is a state of pure awareness and deep wisdom, free from mental chatter and ordinary perceptions.

 📝In-Depth Guide

-Unlocking Inner Peace: A Deep Dive into Samadhi
+Unlocking Pure Awareness: A Deep Dive into Samadhi

 What is Samadhi?

-• Avidya (Ignorance): A fundamental misunderstanding of ourselves and the nature of reality.
+• Avidya (Ignorance): A fundamental misunderstanding of ourselves and reality, like viewing the world through a distorted lens.

-• Asmita (Egoism): Clinging to a limited sense of self, tangled in desires and fears.
+• Asmita (Egoism): Clinging to a limited sense of self, leading to entanglement in desires and fears.

-• Raga (Attachment): Craving pleasure and external validation.
+• Raga (Attachment): Attachment to pleasure and positive experiences.

-• Dvesha (Aversion): Avoiding pain and unpleasant experiences.
+• Dvesha (Aversion): Aversion to pain and negative experiences.

-• Abhinivesha (Fear of Death): The ultimate attachment, clinging to life.
+• Abhinivesha (Fear of Death): The ultimate attachment, rooted in the fear of ceasing to exist.

 The Path Forward: Four Steps to Samadhi